 Putting Country first: new projects and an exciting new alliance

-Mulloon Institute founder Tony Coote and late Yuin elder Uncle Max Dulumunmun Harrison long exchanged ideas on the urgent need for culturally attuned water management on farmland – these conversations underpinned the establishment of the Mulloon Institute.
+For many years, Mulloon Institute founder Tony Coote and late Yuin elder Uncle Max Dulumunmun Harrison exchanged ideas on the urgent need for culturally attuned water management on farmland.
+These conversations underpinned the establishment of the Mulloon Institute.
 This crucial relationship provides a model to explore the relationships among people, Country and community.

 This 3-year project will see Mulloon Institute and Wiradjuri, Yuin and Gumbaynggirr custodians co-design an on-Country curriculum dedicated to water stewardship.
 We are thrilled to be working with North East Wiradjuri Company, Uncle Peter Swain, Darrunda Wajaar Rangers and Back to Country on this project.
 The shared vision is an accredited skills pathway and new economic opportunities that enable First Nations groups to lead land restoration projects in agricultural landscapes around Australia.